EXHIBITION `THE LEGACY OF WWII IN RUSSIAN ART’ IN LONDON COMES TO SUCCESSFUL CLOSE

-Marking the 70th anniversary of the Victory in Europe, Art Russe has presented the first UK exhibition dedicated to providing an insight into the portrayal of World War II and its legacy in Russian Art.
-The exhibition features paintings and sculptures, most of which have never before been on public display in the UK, including Laktionov’s Letter from the Front; Vera Mukhina’s sculpture Worker and Kolkhoz Woman, the Tkachev brothers’ By the Well; and Mai Danzig’s monumental canvas And the World Remembers the Saviours.
+Marking the 70th anniversary of the Victory in Europe, Art Russe has brought to a successful close its exhibition The Legacy of WWII in Russian Art, the first such event in the UK dedicated to providing an insight into the portrayal of World War II and its impact on Russian art.
+The exhibition, which brought together paintings and sculptures, most of which have never before been on public display in the UK, has attracted over 21,000 visitors in less than five weeks.

 The exhibition displayed art from Russia, juxtaposing it with graphic works created by Britain’s Ministry of Information during the Second World War.
 Londoners and tourists alike saw works by some of the most celebrated XXth century Russian artists including Aleksandr Laktionov’s Letter from the Front; Vera Mukhina’s sculpture Worker and Kolkhoz Woman, the Tkachev brothers’ By the Well; and Mai Danzig’s monumental canvas And the World Remembers the Saviours.
 The curators’ intent was to stimulate a dialogue about the common legacy that war leaves with artists of all generations.

 The theme has clearly resonated with the audience, demonstrating very impressive results for a private exhibition of this scale.
 During the course of the exhibition, visitors have bought over 3,000 catalogues and more than 1,200 copies of Viktor Popkov - a Russian Painter of Genuis, a volume published by Art Russe as part of its series of books about famous Russian artists.